parliamentarian-ssiitk/IIT-Kanpur-Constitution/CONSTITUTION.md

 1. The Executive activities of the Gymkhana shall be discharged through the Executive Councils and Cells.
 2. The Executive Councils shall execute affairs pertaining to an overarching purpose.
 3. The Executive Council(s) of the Gymkhana shall be:
-    1. General Affairs Council
+    1. President's Office
     2. Media and Cultural Council
     3. Games and Sports Council
     4. Science and Technology Council
 4. The Executive Councils may include clubs and hobby groups oriented to their purpose.
 5. A Hobby Group shall be an association of 10 or more students united by a common activity or interest.
 Such groups shall be associated with a council, with the consent of its General Secretary, and shall be headed by one or more Leaders appointed by Senate at the recommendation of the General Secretary.
 An exceptionally performing hobby group can be converted into a club.
 6. A Club shall organise and promote activities in a specific field of interest.
 Such entities shall be headed by one or more Coordinators appointed by the Senate at the recommendation of the General Secretary, and shall be selected by a call for nominations to the General Body.
 Clubs shall receive funding from the Annual Gymkhana Budget.
-7. General Affairs Council
+7. President's Office
-    1. The General Affairs Council shall assist the President in discharging his/her duties.
+    1. The President's Office shall assist the President in discharging his/her duties.
-    2. The President, Students’ Gymkhana shall be the Chairperson of the General Affairs Council and shall supervise the Council’s activities.
+    2. The President, Students’ Gymkhana shall supervise the Council’s activities.
-    3. The council shall consist of all members nominated by the President, the Chairperson, Students’ Senate or his/her nominee and the Finance Convener (ex-officio).
+    3. The Office shall consist of all members nominated by the President, the Finance Convener (ex-officio), members of the Marketing Team, Placement Preparation Team, and Executive Wing.
 8. Media and Cultural Council
     1. The Media and Cultural Council shall exist upto a review by the Students’ Senate (2017-18) and Students’ Senate (2018-19) as mandated by the Students’ Senate (2016-17).
     2. The Media and Cultural Council shall organize and promote extracurricular activities in the field of media and culture.